easyintent/quickref-document/README.md

 # Git Quick Reference Document

-Repository of reference document for android application ["Git Quick Reference"](https://github.com/easyintent/quickref).
+Repository of reference document (the "cheatsheet") for android application ["Git Quick Reference"](https://github.com/easyintent/quickref).
-This repository contains the quick reference document (the "cheatsheet").
 It is written in XML to make it easier to edit and validate.

 ## XML Structure